Clinton's campaign prepares for an even nastier race

 "Did anybody see that debate last night," Clinton asked to big applause at Wayne State University in Detroit.
 "Bet you never saw anything like that before."

-Even as they gird for a nasty last month of the campaign, Clinton's aides are openly giddy about the fact that Republicans are openly feuding.
+Even as they gird for a nasty last debate of the campaign, Clinton's aides are openly giddy about the fact that Republicans are openly feuding.
 After boarding the flight, Clinton remarked that it was time to take off so alcoholic beverages could be served.

 The Clinton campaign watched on Monday as House Speaker Paul Ryan informed GOP House members on a conference call that he was no longer able to defend Trump — a stunning announcement that sparked chaos inside a party that had already been fractured around Trump's controversial candidacy this year.